leandrom01/discord_bot/README.md

 ## Description

 This is a really basic discord bot that uses discord.js.
-For now it just creates slash commands for a specific server but i have already implemented the bare bones for it to give all the servers (that the bot is in) the slash comamnds.
+For now it just creates slash commands for a specific server but i have already implemented the bare bones for it to give all the servers (that the bot is in) the slash commands.

 ## Set up